philipstr01/sphere-ixd/README.md

 - [Acknowledgements](https://github.com/philipstr01/sphere-ixd#acknowledgements)
 - [License](https://github.com/philipstr01/sphere-ixd#license)
 ## Description
+### The Concept
+Emotional openness is an increasingly important topic in today's workplace culture.
+Employees want to be able to be open and authentic with their emotions and thoughts.
+To create a mutually respectful way of dealing with emotions, it is It is important that we have a space where we can reflect well and share our inner life in a safe framework.

+Sphere creates such a safe framework and routines.
+Through regular reflection We learn to better reflect ourselves, our thoughts, and our emotions by asking questions.
+For some, this comes naturally; for others, it's a helpful exercise.
+Team members answer three questions once a week directly on the Sphere website.
+The physical representation of the collected and analyzed answers the object Sphere subsequently makes the overall emotional impression tangible and palpable to the team.
+The team members thus gets a good impression of how the team is currently feeling and are encouraged to get in exchange about it.

+Sphere focuses on the following three areas to make this possible: How is the mood of your team?
+How satisfied is your team with the team dynamics?
+What is your team's stress level?
+Sphere offers the possibility to gently integrate the topic of emotional well-being at work into your daily work routine.

+Sphere will be hung in any room at your office.
+It can then be accessed individually by each team via the website.
+Via the parameters "light color" , "hanmony of the spheres" and "height of the spheres," the collected and analysed the answers of the team members are displayed.
+The lower the spheres all hang, the sooner the mood of your team is "really down."
+The more harmonious or disharmonious the overall ball picture appears, the better or worse your team dynamics look.
+The
+Light colours range from yellow with little stress to red with much stress.

+### The Prototype
 ## Installation
 ### The Raspberry Pi
 We use Raspberry Pi OS (32-bit) 2022-09-22 on a Raspberry Pi 4 Model B.